8bitfish/contract-scripts/README.md

-# contract-scripts
+# Smart contract interaction scripts for 8bitfish

-The main and helper scripts to mint and create new tokens for the 8bitfish smart contract on the polygon blockchain.
+More info coming soon...